 As blogging has already become commonplace, some attorneys have begun creating podcasts to promote their own work or focus on areas of particular interest.
-These podcasts are usually made available for download from the attorney's website or from podcast directories like podcast.net, podcasts.yahoo.com, or the

-Podcasting allows the litigator to replace wasted time with educational content.
+These podcasts are usually made available for download from the attorney's website or Podcasting allows the litigator to replace wasted time with educational content.